petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder/building-a-sample-api-application.md

 Then, follow these steps:

-1. On the command line, run the following to create a `Student` object.
+1. On the command line, run the following script to create a `Student` object.

 	```bash
 	student=$(curl \